Rules

 MHL will not take responsibility for unaccompanied minors.

-There will be four rounds at each tournament, with LD most
+There will be four rounds at each tournament, with LD and PF most

 likely being double-flighted.